Home » Metabolism » Metabolic Health » Hormonal Health

 There are various low progesterone treatment methods.
 Here we will present you with three of them:

 1) Hydroxyprogesterone treatment is the most common low progesterone treatment method.
 It entails having natural progesterone injected into the body.
-This type of treatment could be for women who start going through labor prematurely, in order to prevent early delivery.
+This type of treatment could be for who start going through labor prematurely, in order to prevent early delivery.
 This treatment may also be given to women who are going through menopause to help with hot flashes and other such symptoms.

 2) Medroxyprogesterone is another type of low progesterone treatment.
 This comes in the form of a pill or an injection.
 It is helpful in avoiding complications from high estrogen levels and low progesterone levels, which may actually cause serious problems with health.
 Medroxyprogesterone may help with abnormal menstrual cycles as well.

 3) Progesterone.
 Simple progesterone creams and injections may be recommended as a type of low progesterone treatment.
 This treatment should always be closely monitored by a doctor.
-There are women who turn to alternative for low progesterone levels, but these should be used with caution, as they have not been cleared or tested by medical authorities that are federally licensed.
+There are women who turn to alternative remedies for low progesterone levels, but these should be used with caution, as they have not been cleared or tested by medical authorities that are federally licensed.

 For the original article, click here